 The Sister Study includes 50,000 women, ages 35-74.
 The women have not had breast cancer themselves, but their sisters have.
 Over the 10 years of the study, these women will complete telephone interviews and fill out questionnaires.
 They will have their blood drawn and give samples of urine, toenail clippings, and household dust.
 They will also complete health updates each year.
 Researchers will then compare study members who go on to develop breast cancer with those who do not develop the disease.
-In this way, they hope to learn about possible environmental and genetic causes for the disease, as well as ways to prevent breast cancer.
+In this way, they hope to learn more about possible environmental and genetic causes of breast cancer, as well as ways to prevent the disease.

 To find out more about the study, visit www.sisterstudy.org or call 1-877-4SISTER (1-877-474-7837).